 - “How are you feeling today?”

 - “What was your favorite part of today so far?”

 - “What made you smile today?”

-The other component of asking questions is to ask for what you need out of that relationship.
+The other component of asking questions is to ask for what you need out of that relationship, especially romantic relationships.
 Ask your spouse to take the kids for a weekend so you can go on that meditation retreat.
 Ask your mother to respect your boundaries about her grandchildren.

 9. Be open to feedback about your relationship and what the other person needs

-Similarly, when the other person asks something of you, those who know how to love unconditionally are receptive to what the other person needs.
+Similarly, when another person asks something of you, those who know how to love unconditionally are receptive to what the other person needs.

 If a friend asks for space, trust that they are telling you this because they want you in their life, but perhaps don’t have the time to commit to your exuberant social life right now.
 Or perhaps when your significant other wants to spice things up in the bedroom, it’s not because you’re lacking, but because he or she cares so much that they are willing to inject life and newness back into your sexual relationship.